 What is interlibrary loan and how does it work?

 Interlibrary Loan is a service provided to current OC students, faculty and staff to obtain materials NOT held in the Beam Library within copyright limitations.
 Most libraries lend books and provide photocopies of periodical articles.
 Other materials may be available depending on the policies of individual libraries.

 Interlibrary loan requests can be made in two ways:

 - by filling out a paper form available at the circulation desk (the completed form should be returned to the circulation desk).

-- by filling out an online form on the library's Web page (click on the Interlibrary Loan link in the Request It category listed at the bottom of the library's homepage).
+- by filling out an online form on the library's webpage (click on the Interlibrary Loan link within the Request It category listed at the bottom of the library's homepage).

-- by clicking on the ILL button available in many of the research databases.
+- by clicking on the Interlibrary Loan or ILL button available in the library's catalog or the online databases.

-The time for the entire process varies dramatically but allow at least two weeks for the material to be received.
+The time for the entire process varies dramatically but to be safe, allow at least two weeks for the material to be received.
 When the material arrives, the borrower will be notified by telephone or email.
 The material can be picked up at the circulation desk.

 - Any charges to the Beam Library will be billed to the borrower.
 If there is a charge by the lending library, the borrower will be notified beforehand to determine if the fee will be paid or the request should be canceled.